ParisNeo/lollms_client/README.md

 ### Sequential Summarization for Long Texts

-When dealing with a document, article, or transcript that is too large to fit into a model's context window, the `summarize` method is the solution.
+When dealing with a document, article, or transcript that is too large to fit into a model's context window, the `sequential_summarize` method is the solution.
 It intelligently chunks the text, summarizes each piece, and then synthesizes those summaries into a final, coherent output.

 ```python
 from lollms_client import LollmsClient, MSG_TYPE